LeoDavidson/discourse-reset-bump/README.md

 anything you could not do already (other than repairing the last post/poster if they go wrong), it just lets you do things more conveniently.

+Each use of the *Reset Bump To Here* button will be logged in the Discourse staff actions log, including the topic and post IDs and URL, and old and new timestamps.
+This can help detect abuse of the functionality (e.g. to hide new posts from other admins, rather than the intended use of avoiding bumps when making formatting-only fixes to old threads, or undoing a user's gratuitous bump without deleting their message entirely.)

 **For developers:** The source code is extensively commented and I've aimed to do things in the most simple way possible (expanding most inline functions into top-level ones so you can more easily see the structure of things).
 This is the first Discourse plugin I've